MurphyPone/NULL/README.md

 In NULL, the player resides at the zero vector on the coordinate plane.
 Already, we have breached the implicit trust of the player by introducing a plane into the context of gameplay.
 This is because the 2 dimensional representation of Nullity is familiar to the player; do not fret, gameplay truly takes place in 0 dimensions.

 The player's goal is to maximize points.
-The player can earn points by clicking with the LMB.
-Additionally, the player will have opportunities to interact with the environment to earn points and achievements as well.
+The player can earn point multipliers by clicking with the LMB.
+Additionally, the player will have opportunities to interact with the environment to earn multipliers and achievements as well.

 ![readme1.png](readme1.png)